 Aloes and other succulents use up the resources of their potting soil every year or so.
 They produce a great deal of dead matter at the base which may be removed at transplant to keep the plant from picking up diseases.
 They become root-bound and grow much faster after the roots are properly trimmed and replanted in fresh medium.

 Use Cactus mix composed of 50% organic compost and 50% fast-draining ingredients such as coarse, sharp sand or fine white pumice.
-All available at nursery supply store.
+All available at nursery supply stores.

 Choose a pot that is slightly larger than the current pot.